 In 1835 the people from Texas drew the Declaration of Independence of Texas and formed a provisional government.
-Word spread around the United States, and many citizens came to Texas to demonstrate their support for their independence and help with fighting the Mexican forces if needed.
+Word spread around the United States, and many citizens came to Texas to demonstrate their support for their independence and help fight the Mexican forces if needed.

-By 1836, word of the formation of a provisional Republic of Texas got to Mexican president Santa Anna, who as a result marched his army to Texas in order to stop the revolution.
-This coup was initially successful, and the Mexican forces managed to gain back control from the areas that were dominated by the Texans.
+By 1836, word of the formation of a provisional Republic of Texas got to Mexican president Santa Anna, who as a result marched his army to Texas to stop the revolution.
+This coup was initially successful, and the Mexican forces managed to gain back control from the areas that the Texans dominated.

 After this battle, Mexico gave up Texas as a territory and the Republic of Texas became its own independent country, until 1845 when it was threatened by Mexican forces again and annexed by the United States of America as the 28th state.